lab-cosmo/pet-mad/README.md

 conda install -c metatensor -c conda-forge lammps-metatensor=*=cuda*openmpi*
 ```

+Please note, that this version is not KOKKOS-enabled, so it provides limited performance on GPUs.
+The KOKKOS-enabled version of LAMMPS-METATENSOR will be available soon.

 To use system-installed MPI for HPC, install dummy MPI packages first:

 ```bash